SeedMindAI/docusaurus-mindchat/README.md

 ## Run on Docker
 1. Run `docker-compose up -d ollama` and wait to be ready.
-2. Run `docker-compose exec ollama -it bash -c "ollama pull llama3.2:1b"` and wait to be ready.
+2. Run `docker-compose exec ollama bash -c "ollama pull llama3.2:1b"` and wait to be ready.
 3. Run `docker-compose up -d --build`
 4. Open your browser and navigate to `https://docusaurus-ai.localhost` and test the AI assistant.